For a detailed history of libraries in Skaneateles, see local author and historian Kihm Winship’s delightful article here.

 The Skaneateles Library Association’s origins date back to the early 1800s, not long after the Village of Skaneateles became settled.
-The early librarians were the owners or proprietors as they were known and membership was in the form of a subscription.
+The early librarians were the proprietors of local businesses and membership was in the form of a subscription.
 The earliest patrons had to pay a yearly fee of $3.00 to borrow books.
 The library itself was usually in an office occupied by a proprietor who was serving his term as Librarian.
 The library operated in this manner until 1841, whereupon it was dissolved.

 For the next 36 years the Village of Skaneateles did not have one library, but rather an assortment of libraries that were housed in various offices and stores and were run by different people.
-Finally, in the late 1870s the village leaders decided that this arrangement was no longer satisfactory and on October 20, 1877 the Skaneateles Library Association was incorporated.
+By the late 1870s, village leaders had decided that this arrangement was no longer satisfactory, and on October 20, 1877 the Skaneateles Library Association was incorporated.
 It was set up as a subscription library with an annual membership fee of $2.00.
 The rationale for this lower price was to make it easy for anyone to join.

 The library’s first book order was an offer of $155 for the contents of another library (the Petheram).
 Within a year the reading room boasted a collection of 2,162 books with 800 on loan, 11 daily newspapers, 22 weekly papers and 11 monthly magazines.

 In 1885 a parcel of land across Genesee Street from Legg Hall became available for $2,000.
 The trustees raised the money within 24 hours.
 The following year a local attorney, Benoni Lee, died and willed the Association his tiny lot and brick office building known as the Sphinx, which bordered the newly purchased land.